Any interaction with the UserVoice Admin API requires a trusted API client. You can create one by following this guide.

 External users can be configured to have custom fields, which you can then use to segment the feedback you receive by the properties of the users associated with that feedback.

-external users are required to have an assigned ID so that they can be reliably identified if a user’s email address is changed.
-If you do not have an ID for the user you can simply pass their email address as the ID.
+External users are required to have an assigned ID so that they can be reliably identified if a user’s email address is changed.
+If you do not have an ID for the user you can pass their email address as the ID.

 An external user can optionally be associated with an external account.

-An external account (simply called an Account in the Admin Console) represents a financial relationship between you and your customer.
+An external account (labeled as an Account in the Admin Console) represents a financial relationship between you and your customer.
 It also functions as a way of grouping users together and assigning properties to the group.
 An external account can be associated with many external users, thus creating a many-to-many relationship between external accounts and UserVoice users.

-external accounts have two built-in financial fields: MRR (monthly recurring revenue) and LTV (lifetime value).
-MRR is aggregated in several places in the Admin Console as a useful way to see how much money your feedback represents.
+External accounts have two built-in financial fields: MRR (monthly recurring revenue) and LTV (lifetime value).
+MRR is aggregated in several places in the Admin Console as a useful way to see how much revenue potential your feedback represents.

-external accounts should be assigned an ID so that the relationship between external users and external accounts can be established.
+External accounts should be assigned an ID so that the relationship between external users and external accounts can be established.
 The one exception to this is that the external account ID is allowed to be null if it is embedded inside an external user record on import, but external accounts created in this way will not be able to be associated with any other external user.
 This is useful if you do not need to ever associate multiple users to an account, but still want to set MRR and LTV for your users (useful in a B2C context).